hai-tri/entropy_experiment/README.md

 # entropy_experiment
 "Does having uncertainty in the output distribution of language models indicate poorer performance on benchmarks?"

-Experimentation is constrained in this setting.
-I have not implemented other (possibly more enlightening) benchmarks; More crucially, ones unpertaining to multiple-choice formatted datasets.
-This project was primarily a sanity check.
-What I have gleaned, however, is that entropy (shannon entropy) is not entirely indicative of worse performance.
+To put it bluntly, this project evaluates a model's shannon entropy (as a proxy for "uncertainty") on three different benchmarks: 1) ARC-Easy/Challenge 2) MMLU 3) HellaSwag.
+Perplexity is a direct extension of the loss (exponentiated cross entropy) and is not fit for my scenario.
+The experimentation done in this repository is relatively shallow as I have not implemented other (possibly more enlightening) benchmarks that are not formatted as multiple-choice questions.
+This project was mainly a sanity check.
+What this does prove however, is that entropy (shannon entropy) is not entirely indicative of worse performance.

 1) ```conda create --name entropy_exp python=3.12.2```
 2) ```conda activate entropy_exp```